TeodoraAlina/Cinephilia-Quiz/README.md

 * See a timer to indicate how much time is left to enter an answer.
 * Get feedback on whether or not the correct answer has been entered.
 * See the correct answer if the option choosen was incorrect.
-* At the end of the game get feedback on score.
+* At the end of the game, get feedback on score.
 * Navigate easily between the game screens.

 ## Structure

  The game will consist of :
-  * A homepage which will contain the title of the quiz, a message to intrigue the user and a button which will present the user the rules of the quiz.
+  * A homepage which will contain the title of the quiz, a message to intrigue the user and a button which will present the user with the rules of the quiz.
   * An info box with the rules of the game, a button to continue to the quiz game and a button to exit.
   * A quiz box that will contain the questions and answer, a timer and a next button.
-  * A score box containing the score of the user, a button to replay the quiz and a button to quiz the quiz.
+  * A score box containing the score of the user, a button to replay the quiz and a button to quit the quiz.

 ## Skeleton
 * Desktop Wireframes - [Homepage](readme-images/quiz-homepage-desktop.png)/[Rules](readme-images/quiz-rules-desktop.png)/[Quiz](readme-images/quiz-box-desktop.png)/[Result](readme-images/quiz-result-desktop.png),